The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for your condensation gets blocked by algae, mold, or bugs, the water collected on the evaporator coil won’t be able to flush away.
-This can result in a flooded basement, water damage to your home, as well as mold and mildew growth.
-In order to prevent this the float switch near the indoor evaporator will shut off the system when it determines that the drain line is blocked.
+If your condensation drain line gets blocked by algae, mold, or bugs, the water that collects on the evaporator coil won’t be able to be flushed away.
+This can result in a flood-prone home, water damage, and the development of mildew and mold.
+To prevent this from happening, the float switch located close to your indoor evaporator coil will shut off the system if it detects that the drain line is blocked.